SMAC-Group/course_intro_statistics/chapters/chapter4.md

 Two scientists working on this project have different (and contradicting) theories regarding the inflammatory response induced by fried food.
 Your objective is to model the data in a suitable way to assess the validity of their claims.

-1. **Scientist A**: There is no connection between fried food consumption and cortisol levels.
+1. **Scientist A**: There is no connection existing between fried food consumption and cortisol levels.
 However, caloric intake has a significant impact on cortisol levels (i.e. the scientist believes that a higher caloric intake leads to a lower cortisol level).
-2. **Scientist B**: Fried food consumption as well as caloric intake have significant impact on cortisol levels.
-Higher amount of fried food consumption corresponds to higher cortisol levels.
+2. **Scientist B**: Both fried food consumption and caloric intake have significant impact on the cortisol level.
+Higher amount of fried food consumption corresponds to a higher cortisol level.

 Scientist A considers the following model: